full-path/ridesheet/src/terms.md

 ### Healthcare Transportation (NEMT)

-**Important:** RideSheet is not HIPAA-compliant.
+**Important:** RideSheet is NOT inherently HIPAA-compliant out of the box.
+The developers of RideSheet are not 'Business Associates' as defined by HIPAA, as we never have access to your data.
+Users are solely responsible for ensuring their Google Workspace environment is configured for HIPAA compliance and for executing a BAA with Google.
 Do not use RideSheet to store Protected Health Information (PHI) unless:

 - You have proper Business Associate Agreements
 - You have configured Google Workspace for HIPAA compliance